Environmental Public Health

 Top ranked program

-UW-Eau Claire offers the only accredited undergraduate environmental health program in the Midwest, accreditation is by the National Environmental Health Science & Protection Accreditation Council (EHAC).
-It's one of only 30 accredited programs in the country.
+UW-Eau Claire offers one of only a few accredited undergraduate environmental health programs in the Midwest, accreditation is by the National Environmental Health Science & Protection Accreditation Council (EHAC).
+It's one of only 32 accredited programs in the country.
 The placement rate for graduates of the ENPH program at UW-Eau Claire is 100%.

 Great facilities and faculty